All Episodes

 So why did I say that ISIS, just that it's stopping in its geographic push, that doesn't mean that it's not getting stronger.

-It is consolidating what it has now, and it's doing that by rooting out collaborators by finding those who assisted us the last time around and pushing out the jihadists.
+It is consolidating what it has now, and it's doing that by rooting out collaborators, by finding those who assisted us the last time around and pushing out the jihadists.

-Al Qaeda and Iraq then became what is now the Islamic State.
+Al-Qaeda in Iraq then became what is now the Islamic State.

-Um Zarqawi was replaced by Al Baghdadi.
+And Zarqawi was replaced by Al-Baghdadi.

 But they are now consolidating.